acidv1p3r/Windows-Optimization-Bat-file/README.md

 # Windows-Optimization-Bat-file
-a bat file optimization script that I made with new optimizations from chat gpt
+A bat file optimization script that I made with new optimizations from chat gpt

 This script does the following: